 Constructed in 1953 and modeled after a Sears, Roebuck & Co house plan, the house was used in 'Bewitched' as the Kravitz home for several seasons as well as Mrs. Elkins house in 'Dennis the Menace'.
 The first time it can be seen is in 'Father Knows Best' in 1955 and then again in the movie 'The Last Hurrah' in 1958.
 The structure underwent some cosmetic changes in the late 1950’s, had the right front porch enclosed and lost its columns on the front right side.Like some others, this was just a facade.
 It's back was actually part of the 'Convent' area behind it.
 In August of 1970, the structure was completely destroyed during a fire and rebuilt with modifications, including its 'widow's peak' and front steps.
 It also received a full back, meaning it was now fully enclosed.
 A front door overhang was added in the mid 70's and the house remained pretty much the same for the next few years.
 It underwent two more transformations in the 80's.
 One for 'Scarecrow and Mrs. King' back in 1983.
 The show lasted until 1987 and the house was actually put back to it's original state and can be seen briefly in a scene from National Lampoon's Christmas Vacation, only to be remodeled for 'Life Goes On' in late 1989.
 It has remained like it since, with minor alterations to suit several productions.
 Recently the production of 'Young Sheldon' added a front porch section to the right side.

-Built sometime in 1941 for the 'Blondie' serials and fashioned after the real home used on Agnes Street in Burbank, CA. This structure became, after some transformation, well known to millions as the home of the Anderson’s in 'Father Knows Best', then the home of Mr. Wilson in 'Dennis the Menace' before becoming the home of Major Nelson and his Jeannie in 'I Dream of Jeannie'.
+Built sometime in 1938 (Research is still pending on that) for the 'Blondie' serials and fashioned after the real home used on Agnes Street in Burbank, CA. This structure became, after some transformation, well known to millions as the home of the Anderson’s in 'Father Knows Best', then the home of Mr. Wilson in 'Dennis the Menace' before becoming the home of Major Nelson and his Jeannie in 'I Dream of Jeannie'.
 The house can also be seen in episodes of 'Hazel', 'Bewitched', 'The Monkees', 'The Second Hundred Years', 'The Partridge Family' and numerous others.
 The house is not the original structure build in 1941.
 Modifications were made throughout the years, including the side wing roofs and casement windows on either side.
 It had a secondary structure on the backside originally, which is seen in the movie 'None Shall Escape' from 1943 but was removed sometime in the 50's.
 The house also burned down 2 times in 1970.
 It was rebuild however according to the, at the time, current blueprints.
 Today the house is used as the operations office for Warner Bros.
 Ranch Facilities.
 The house sports a fake brick façade (put on around early 1974).

 Constructed around early 1935, for the movie 'Party Wire', on the area what became the Water Tank.
 The name Oliver house comes from the fictional family that lived there in the movie, The Olivers.
 Between 1936 and 1937 the structure was moved from its original location, to its current place and became famous as the home of Dr. Stone & family for the 'The Donna Reed Show' in 1958.
 The home was also used for the series 'Dennis the Menace' in 1959, as the Mitchell home where Dennis lived with his parents.
 His next door neighbor Mr. Wilson lived in the Blondie house to the left.
 Once again the home can be seen as early as 1936 in 'The Three Stooges' serials and the 'Batman' & 'Superman' serials as well.
 In the pilot episode of 'The Partridge Family' it is suggested that they originally lived here, and you can see Shirley Partridge park in the driveway between the Blondie house and the Oliver house and walk towards the Reed house as she carries her bags of groceries.